 Landing a First is optimal.

-Like trainees, incoming pupils are split pretty evenly between law and non-law graduates.
+Like trainee solicitors, incoming pupils are split pretty evenly between law and non-law graduates.
 When it comes to postgraduate degrees, it's really up to you.
-Many of the Bar’s most successful candidates have a master's degree from a decent UK university or institution abroad, often in specialist areas like international law, but simply holding a master's will not in and of itself help you score a pupillage.
+Many of the Bar’s most successful candidates have a Master's degree from a decent UK university or institution abroad, often in specialist areas like international law, but simply holding a Master's will not in and of itself help you score a pupillage.

 In any case, chambers are generally more interested in your undergraduate performance than what you score as a postgrad or on the Bar Professional Training Course (BPTC).
 Nevertheless, you should aim for the best grades at every stage.
 Just 159 (13%) of the 1,227 individuals who enrolled on the BPTC in 2015/16 got an 'Outstanding' grade, so this is certainly a way to make yourself stand out.

 Stellar marks alone aren't sufficient to get your application into the 'yes' pile; recruiters will also want to see that you're capable of balancing your studies with a robust extracurricular calendar – a preliminary way to measure commitment and time management, among other skills.

 There's plenty you can do on the non-law side to spice up your CV.
 Many recruiters place a premium on high-grade personal achievements like, say, mastery of the violin, telling us such accomplishments show dedication and perseverance.
 Roles such as captain of your uni's netball team or head of the arts society can also make a splash as they demonstrate leadership and an ability to work well with others.